BDC Hamburger Icon

 • They are in various stages of digital transition.

-• They are trying to make sense of rapidly changing demographic trends.
+• They try to make sense of rapidly changing demographic trends, such as noting that generational payment preferences differ.

-• They understand technologies that were leading edge just five years ago no longer work well.
+• They understand that technologies on the cutting edge just five years ago no longer work well.

-It’s crucial to remember that digital transformation is a destination – a never-ending journey of continuous improvement, innovation and experimentation.
-Companies that can successfully create internal “engines of innovation” are positioned to stay competitive.
+It’s crucial to remember that digital transformation is a destination — a never-ending journey of continuous improvement, innovation and experimentation.
+Companies that successfully create internal “engines of innovation” position themselves to stay competitive.

 How to incorporate technology into your business